Tapinocaninus: Discovery

 Tapinocaninus fossils were first found in the Eodicynodon Assemblage Zone of the Karoo deposits, in the Lower Beaufort Beds in Beaufort West.
 Five specimens are known, four found at Modderdrift farm and one found on Swartgrond farm.
 A holotype (NMQR 2987) and four paratypes (NMQR 2985, 2986, 3097 and ROZ K95).

 Two specimens were found by the director of the Bernard Price Institute for Paleontological Research (now the Evolutionary Studies Institute), Professor Bruce Rubidge.
 Three were found by John Nyaphuli of the National Museum Bloemfontein in the same sandstone.
 The excavation and preparation of NMQR 2986 the holotype NMQR 2987 was a large undertaking due to the large size of the specimens, and this process took place from 1985 to 2005.
 Air scribe machinery was used to prepare the specimens, along with manual tools such as a hammer and chisel in areas where matrix was more abundant.

-Prior to the discovery of the Tapinocaninus, the Anteosaurinae were believed to be the most primitive dinocephalian, and the Tapinocephaline were believed to be the most derived dinocephalian of South Africa.
-When comparing features of Tapinocaninus to those discussed of Tapinoceohalinae through a cladistic analysis, Rubidge et al. (1991) found that a synapomorphy of the two were the expanded heels on the incisor teeth.
-Thus, after its discovery, Tapinocaninus is considered the most primitive Tapinocephaline.
+Prior to the discovery of the Tapinocaninus, the Anteosaurinae were believed to be the most primitive dinocephalians, and the Tapinocephalinae were believed to be the most derived dinocephalians of South Africa.
+When comparing features of Tapinocaninus to those discussed of Tapinocephalinae through a cladistic analysis, Rubidge et al. (1991) found that a synapomorphy of the two were the expanded heels on the incisor teeth.
+Thus, after its discovery, Tapinocaninus is considered the most primitive tapinocephaline.

 Description

 This species is known from several skulls, as most specimens found were lacking of the post cranial skeleton.
 It was a large animal, measuring 2.5m in length from snout to ilium.
-With classic regression formulas using the circumference of the humerus and femur bones, researchers approximated that they averaged a body mass of 892.63Kg for the taxon (nearly 2,000lbs).
+With classic regression formulas using the circumference of the humerus and femur bones, researchers approximated that they averaged a body mass of 892 kg for the taxon.
 Tapinocaninus were also the largest therapsids from the Guadalupian.